busterjs/buster-docs/modules/buster-ci.rst

     Before you can start and capture any browser, you first have to configure some. `buster-ci` needs some informations, for example how a browser can be started, which command line arguments should be used and so forth.
 The informations here are only for the local host.
-The remote browsers has to be configured on the remote hosts, see :ref:`capture-remote-browsers`.
+The remote browsers have to be configured on the remote hosts, see :ref:`capture-remote-browsers`.

     With **start** you specify the command to start the browser.
 The command is passed to the `child_process.spawn <http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options>`_